Recording guitars with new strings is often overlooked and that’s a mistake. Using old strings for recording is not recommended.

 Dean Markley Blue Steel is one of the best electric guitar strings if you like light string gauges.
 These strings come in different gauges but my favorite is 8-gauge strings for blues.
 It sounds rich and huge although it’s a very light string.
 Bends are easy, lead playing is amazing, and stays in tune.

 The sound is very balanced without harshness or muddiness.
 The tone is clear, and rich, and works with clean and dirty tones.
 I won’t recommend it for heavy music but for rock or blues, it’s amazing.
-Also, Blue Steel offers different string gauges in a different configuration.
+Also, Blue Steel offers different string gauges in different configurations.
 These are perfect strings for Fender Stratocaster.

 10. La Bella Strings

-And lastly, La Bella strings which are new to me because I tried them a couple of months ago for the first time.
+And lastly, La Bella strings are new to me because I tried them a couple of months ago for the first time.
 I knew about them because one of my guitarist friends uses them but never had the chance to try them.
 So, I bought it, installed it, played and I understood why my friend likes it.

 La Bella offers different gauge strings for different musical instruments such as guitar, bass, banjo, mandolin, and so on.
 I played on La Bella nickel wound regulars which are 10-gauge strings.
 The sound was good, the tone and feel were good too and I had it for about a month.
 I can say that it still sounded like new but I didn’t play it all day.
 So, I can’t say how durable it is.